The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 There is no minimum holding requirement to bring a derivative claim, although the court will take this into account when deciding whether or not the claim should proceed, i.e. whether the majority would seek to exercise the action to enforce a minority shareholders rights.

 Of the three court applications, this is the most drastic.
+A winding up order demolishes any goodwill trading name.
 As such, the courts have prepared strict guidance on its use.

 Under the Companies Act, 75% of shareholders must vote in favour of a winding up.
 This means that a minority shareholder cannot stop the process.
 To get around this risk, many minority shareholders include winding up or voluntary liquidation as a matter requiring their approval.